Digital Transformation in Manufacturing: 3D Printing

 When leaders decide to take on digital transformation initiatives at their companies, they have several goals in mind.
 But perhaps one of the most apparent and critical gains they are looking to make is around time-to-market.
 After all, time is our most precious commodity.
 Nowadays and into the future, getting solutions to market faster than your competition is a substantial advantage.
+The digital transformation in manufacturing is a clear advantage toward quicker time-to-market.

 In traditional manufacturing, you create and move fixtures and tooling through a set of discrete processes.
 This means smaller batch sizes and production runs.
 Between each run, tools must be changed and the next batch needs to be set up.
 These transitions hamper productivity, increase costs and slow product development and launch cycles.
 Embarking on a digital journey can change that.

-3D Printing is Changing Manufacturing
+3D Printing is Part of the Digital Transformation in Manufacturing

 In a recent 3D Printing Trends Survey sponsored by Jabil, 36 percent of respondents stated that additive manufacturing has changed the way they think and operate.
 Another 55 percent shared that the practice will change how they approach manufacturing very soon.